sayalija/expression-evaluator/README.md

         12 - 3 * 2   gives  18.0
         2 ^ 31 gives 2.14748364
         3 * 12 ^ 2 gives 1296.0
-  - Expression should have space in between every operator and operand

 #RELEASE 0.2